robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 ## RAG

-when making use of LLMs to answer questions based on private data, need to provide the relevant documents as context alongside your prompt.
+When making use of LLMs to answer questions based on private data, need to provide the relevant documents as context alongside your prompt.
 This is called Retrieval Augmented Generation (RAG).

-You can build a RAG app directly using Gemini API; also can work through Langchain.
+We can build a RAG app directly using Gemini API; but also can work through Langchain to make life more easier.

-In this demo, will implement the two main components in an RAG-based architecture:
+In this demo, we implement the two main components in an RAG-based architecture:

 1. Retriever

-    Based on the user's query, the retriever retrieves relevant snippets that add context from the document which is website data.
+    Based on the user's query, the retriever retrieves relevant snippets that add context from the document (which is website data here)

 2. Generator